Meet Our Team

 Aaron "A-Aron" hooper – Inventory & Fulfillment manager

 Aaron was born and raised in Plano, TX and a graduate of Plano Senior High.
 After high school he attended Stephen F. Austin State University in Nacogdoches, TX.
-After graduating with a Bachelor of Administration degree in General Business he moved back to Plano in search of a job.
-He is one of the newer team members here at The Seat Shop, and has moved comfortably into the position of production manager.
-He spends the majority of his day running the Gerber Taurus II cutting table, ensuring each piece of leather is cut to the factory specifications.
+After graduating with a Bachelor of Administration degree in General Business, he moved back to Plano in search of a job.
+Since joining The Seat Shop, he has moved comfortably into the position of production manager.
+He spends most of his day running the Zund cutting table, ensuring all of our textiles are cut to the factory specifications.
 Aaron enjoys hunting, fishing, and golfing in his spare time.
-His favorite place to fish is Lake Fork here in Texas.
+His favorite place to fish is Lake Fork, right here in Texas.